ermaitland/ga-project-1/README.md

 During classwork, excalidraw was mentioned but I don’t think I fully realised the benefit of planning properly before beginning to code until the project.
 I found having a detailed plan and daily plans extremely beneficial for time management.

 Throughout the project I got more comfortable using JavaScript.
-Previous to this project, I had mainly used it on much smaller homeworks ot labs.
+Previous to this project, I had mainly used it on much smaller homeworks or labs.
 To be able to use it and build a final project really improved my confidence and felt great.
 Using setInterval() became a lot clearer when it was in a practical setting than just via lecutres.

 I’ve also found how useful it is not to dive straight in with a huge aim, break everything up into smaller steps and divide my time between them.